gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

     - [ ] Update navigation links (e.g., post-login redirect in `signInWithPassword` Server Action, post-signout redirect in `signOutUserAction`).
     - [ ] Review public paths in `src/features/auth/utils/middleware.utils.ts` for route protection.
 4.  **Error Handling Pages:**
-    - [ ] **Create a user-friendly page component for `/auth/auth-code-error`** (e.g., `src/app/(auth)/auth/auth-code-error/page.tsx`).
+    - [ ] **Create a user-friendly page component for `/auth/auth-code-error`** (e.g., `src/app/(auth)/auth-code-error/page.tsx`).
+If this page is within the `(auth)` group, it will inherit the auth layout.
-5.  **Protected Routes Strategy:**
-    - [ ] The `src/features/auth/utils/middleware.utils.ts` already implements a basic route protection strategy.
-Adjust the `publicPaths` array as needed.
-6.  **User Metadata & Profiles Table:**
+5.  **User Metadata & Profiles Table:**
-    - [ ] If collecting more data at registration, update schemas in `src/features/auth/schemas/register.schema.ts` and the `signUpNewUser` action.
+    - [ ] If collecting different data at registration, update schemas in `src/features/auth/schemas/register.schema.ts` and the `signUpNewUser` action.
+    - [ ] Ensure your `profiles` table in Supabase matches the schema in `src/features/profile/schemas/profile.schema.ts` and RLS policies are correctly set up.
-    - [ ] If using the `profiles` table, ensure it's created in Supabase with correct columns and RLS policies.
-Adapt `src/features/profile/services/profile.service.ts` and `src/features/profile/schemas/profile.schema.ts` if your table structure differs from the documented example.
+    - [ ] Adapt `src/features/profile/services/profile.service.ts` if your table structure or data merging logic differs.
-7.  **Database Schema (RLS):**
+6.  **Database Schema (RLS):**
-    - [ ] Configure Row Level Security (RLS) policies in your Supabase database, especially for the `profiles` table and any other user-specific data tables.
+    - [ ] Configure Row Level Security (RLS) policies in your Supabase database for all user-specific data tables.
-8.  **Review Site URL:**
+7.  **Review Site URL:**
-    - [ ] Ensure that the `origin` header, used to construct `emailRedirectTo` URLs in server actions, correctly reflects your deployed site's URL.
-For local development, it's usually fine.
-For production, ensure your hosting provider correctly sets the `Host` or `Origin` header, or consider using an environment variable for the site URL.
+    - [ ] Ensure that the `origin` header (used in server actions for `emailRedirectTo`) or a reliable environment variable correctly reflects your deployed site's URL.

 ## Conclusion

-This template provides a robust and well-structured foundation for implementing user authentication in a modern Next.js application using Supabase, React Context, and TanStack Query.
+This template provides a robust and well-structured foundation for implementing user authentication in a modern Next.js application using Supabase, React Context, and TanStack Query, with Zustand available for other global client state.
 By understanding the flow, the roles of `'use client'` and `'use server'`, the service-action pattern, and the project's organization, developers can confidently build upon and adapt this foundation.
 The accompanying `docs/integrating-state-and-data-fetching.md` guide provides further details on the state management strategy.